SPARK: Artist interventions in a time of crisis

 Flax : Oil

 Flax is a regenerative, carbon sequestering natural fibre that has traditionally made linen.
 Production of this fibre no longer exists within the UK although measures undertaken by the HomeGrown HomeSpun organisation in Blackburn are aiming, and striving to revive this once thriving tradition.
 The pivotal organisation driving transformational systemic change is Fibreshed, based in America.
 It has now become an international movement.
 Here I have planted flax seedlings on a bed of oil, its bi-products in the form of plastic sheets and synthetic fibres with the regenerative symbolism of flax as a symbol of hope.
 Its geological strata is a metaphor for how oil should remain securely in the ground.
+It also clearly identifies our polarised textile system that needs to be urgently reversed.

 Fast Fashion Statistics